Gold mining in Scotland: Seventeenth century

 After the Union of the Crowns, George Bowes worked with Bulmer, who eventually acquired his mining interests.
 Bowes sent a progress report from Leadhills on 10 December 1603 to the Earl of Suffolk.
 They had seen trays washes with gold in two locations, where Archibald Napier of Merchiston had previously found gold, despite poor weather.
 Bowes thought the geology was promising, even if there was no vein of gold, only gold found by washing, and the lead and copper would be profitable.
 Bowes sent a second report on 22 December, outlining the observations that led him to think there might not be a vein of gold.
 He noted that the Laird of Merchiston had found gold by washing in the Pentland Hills, on Crawford Moor, and by Megget Water, but there were no reports of a vein.
 As many as 300 people had been employed in washing for gold near Leadhills.
 Nevertheless, the geology was promising, and the Laird of Merchiston had shown him a stray find of gold admixed in "spar" as if it came from vein.
 A veteran miner had told him that his father had been a labourer for German miners 90 years before, and they had found a vein of gold (apparently in the time of Regent Albany).
 Bowes was anxious to secure funding from the (English) Privy Council and had to meet their conditions.
 He mentioned that employing people as gold washers was a good policy, because they could labour in a mine when a vein was a found.

 A paper on gold mining in Scotland, partly burnt in the Cotton library fire, repeats similar information and discussion about veins and washed gold.
 It was probably compiled at this time by George Bowes.
 Bowes got funding to continue, receiving £100 for working minerals at "Winlockwater" on 7 February 1603, while Bevis Bulmer got £200 for his discoveries of Scottish gold.
-In February 1605 the Venetian ambassador Nicolò Molin described Bowes' progress.
-Molin noted that Bowes had told Queen Elizabeth about gold mines in Scotland, but she had arrested him.
-Bowes had found support from King James and produced 25 ounces of gold but with large costs, and was losing investors and supporters.
+"Bulmer the Alchemist" brought samples of Scottish gold ore to London in January 1604.
+Sceptics doubted that gold could "engender" in Scotland's cold climate.